material-components/material-components-web/packages/mdc-top-app-bar/README.md

 `mdc-top-app-bar-icon-ink-color($color)` | Sets the ink color of the top app bar icons.
 `mdc-top-app-bar-fill-color($color)` | Sets the fill color of the top app bar.
 `mdc-top-app-bar-fill-color-accessible($color)` | Sets the fill color of the top app bar and automatically sets a high-contrast ink color.
-`mdc-top-app-bar-short-border-radius($border-radius)` | Sets the `border-bottom-right-radius` property.
-Used only for the short top app bar.
+`mdc-top-app-bar-short-border-radius($border-radius)` | Sets the `border-bottom-radius` property on the action item side.
+Used only for the short top app bar when collapsed.
 `mdc-top-app-bar-mobile-breakpoint($mobile-breakpoint)` | Sets the css breakpoint for the mobile styles (default is 599px).

 ### `MDCTopAppBar`